How to Write a Short Story: 9 Easy Steps & Examples for Writers

 The third act should start just before the climax of your story; all questions posed should start to be answered, tensions begin to unwind, and the stage is set for resolution.

 End your story where and when appropriate, but leave a lingering emotional impact on readers.
-That way, they’ll never forget the characters or moments in your unique narrative!
+That way, they’ll never forget the characters or moments in your story!

-Step four of writing a short story is to write the initial draft of the complete story – and this is when the real fun begins!
-As you assemble your work for the first time, your ideas will come alive on paper.
+Step four of starting to write a short story is to write the initial draft of the complete story – and this is when the real fun begins!

 Now that you’ve chosen the setting and characters of your story and you’ve had a chance to think about the story structure and some of the story beats, it’s time to start writing the story itself.